VideoNorms: Benchmarking Cultural Awareness of Video Language Models: VideoNorms Dataset

-We report Fleiss’s $\kappa$ to measure how often annotators agree across violation/adherence binary labels beyond chance \citep{fleiss1971mns}.
-We also report the combined annotator edit percentage, representing the fraction of instances edited by the annotators.
-As shown in Table \ref{tab:fleiss-kappa}, agreement remained relatively high across US shows, with \emph{Suits} achieving the highest agreement ($\kappa=0.76)$, followed by Big Bang Theory ($\kappa=0.71)$.
-The combined annotator change percentages\footnote{Total number of fields across all norms and all annotators that have been changed divided by the total number of fields.
-See Appendix \ref{app:changes} for breakdown by field.} for US shows ranged from 18.28\% to 26.04\%, reflecting relatively accurate labeling by the teacher model.
-In contrast, combined annotator change percentages for Chinese shows were notably higher, ranging from 42.35\% to 53.39\%, indicating lower performance of the model in Chinese context.
-This aligns with findings in previous research that LLMs perform more effectively in WEIRD (Western, Educated, Industrialized, Rich, and Democratic) cultural contexts \citep{Mihalcea_Ignat_Bai_Borah_Chiruzzo_Jin_Kwizera_Nwatu_Poria_Solorio_2025, liu-etal-2025-culturally}.
-Consequently, annotators in the Chinese dataset needed to modify a larger fraction of candidate annotations, which naturally contributes to lower inter-annotator agreement metrics ($0.27-0.45$).
+Due to a skewed distribution of norm adherence and violations, traditional agreement metrics would suffer from prevalence bias and would not be suitable \citep{ 10.1162/089120104773633402, brennan1992statistical, FEINSTEIN1990543}.
+Hence, we report the free-marginal multirater Kappa $\kappa_{free}$ \citep{randolph2005free} to measure inter-annotator agreement.
+We report agreement for adherence/violation when the raters agree on the norm category and the social norm.
+As shown in Table \ref{tab:fleiss-kappa}, agreement for adherence/violation remained relatively high, with both US and Chinese contexts achieving highest agreement for drama shows set in workplace setting (\emph{Suits} $\kappa_{free} = 0.89$, Best Partner $\kappa_{free} = 0.95$).

-When comparing across genre (comedy/drama) and setting (workplace/informal), both US and Chinese subsets display higher agreement for workplace drama shows (Suits $\kappa=0.76$ and Best Partner $\kappa = 0.45$), while showing lower agreement on comedy shows.
-Unlike for US shows, the agreement for Chinese shows in informal settings yielded lower agreement than workplace settings ($\kappa = 0.27-0.33$ vs. $\kappa = 0.42-0.45$), aligning with findings conform with psychology studies Sino-US workplace flexibility \cite{Lai04022022, confvalues}.
+For both cultural contexts, substantial amount of candidate annotations was deemed in need of revision.
+The combined annotator change percentages (total number of fields across all norms and all annotators that have been edited divided by the total number of fields)\footnote{See Appendix \ref{app:changes} for breakdown by field.} for US shows ranged from 18.28\% to 26.04\%.
+In contrast, combined annotator change percentages for Chinese shows were notably higher, ranging from 42.35\% to 53.39\%, \emph{cautioning against fully automated cultural norm extraction}, especially in in under-represented cultures.
+This aligns with prior findings that LLMs perform better in WEIRD (Western, Educated, Industrialized, Rich, and Democratic) cultural contexts \citep{Mihalcea_Ignat_Bai_Borah_Chiruzzo_Jin_Kwizera_Nwatu_Poria_Solorio_2025, liu-etal-2025-culturally}.